krpfeiffer/krpfeiffer.github.io/setupDev/README.md

 * Logout and log back in as 'devmaster' using newly created credentials.
 * Delete 'webmaster' user.

-Note that all copied users will have the same credentials as they use on the copied site.
+Note that all copied users will have the same credentials as they use on the source site.

 ## Dependencies
 None.